S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB3.md

   <img style="border-radius: 12px;"  src="src/remix-ide-screenshots/contract-menu-interaction.png" width="500px">
 </div>

-By following these steps, you can effectively test and interact with your contracts using Remix IDE before proceeding with the frontend implementation.
+By adhering to these guidelines, you can efficiently verify and engage with your contracts through Remix IDE before advancing to frontend development.

+Once you've established your initial campaign, you may access the CrowdCollab instance address by repeating the earlier procedure, this time selecting the CrowdCollab contract and ensuring it's compiled before invocation.

 ---